umbrellio/verifly/README.md

 Applicator.call('object.foo', binding, {}) # => :bar
 ```

-Applicator is good, but in most case
+Applicator is good, but in most cases
-[ApplicatorWithOptions](#ApplicatorWithOptions) would be better solution.
+[ApplicatorWithOptions](#ApplicatorWithOptions) would be a better option.

 ## ApplicatorWithOptions

 ApplicatorWithOptions is an applicator with options.
 The options are `if: ` and `unless: `.
 Same as in ActiveModel::Validations,
-they are applied to same binding and main action would be executed
+they are applied to the same binding.
+Main action is executed
-if `if: ` evaluates to truthy and `unless: ` evaluates to falsey
+only if `if: ` evaluates to truthy and `unless: ` evaluates to falsey.

 See examples: